What is ERP?

 Reinforcers can give you something good, such as pleasure or take away something you did not like.

 Extinction occurs when your reinforcer no longer removes discomfort or gives you something pleasurable.
-You might not go to work every day if you no longer received the reinforcer of a salary.
+You might not go to work every day if you no longer receive the reinforcer of a salary.

 Going back several times to check that you had locked the door works as a reinforcer, as the anxiety you experienced when the doubt kicked in was taken away when you double-checked the door.

-All the urges that you experience when compelled to carry out a ritual are because of reinforcement; that is, they take away doubt and discomfort.
+All the urges you experience when compelled to carry out a ritual are because of reinforcement; that is, they take away doubt and discomfort.
 Checking, washing, repeating things in your head, analysing, seeking reassurance and other behaviours act as reinforcers for your obsessions in that they reduce your anxiety or worry for a short time.
-The compulsions are rewarding in themselves as they reduce your stress, and you, therefore, repeat them.
+The compulsions are rewarding as they reduce your stress, and you, therefore, repeat them.

 ERP utilises operant conditioning; when you do not reward a behaviour, it becomes extinct and starts to disappear.
 The behaviour of going back to check you locked the door is rewarding as it lowers your anxiety and answers your doubt.
 Hence, you repeat this rewarding behaviour, and it becomes a compulsion.
-When you stop going back to check, you are starting to undo the rewarding behaviour of checking.
+When you stop going back to check, you start to undo the rewarding behaviour of checking.
 Going back to check will become extinct, meaning that compulsion, the urge to check, will be gone as it is no longer rewarding.

 You can break this cycle by refraining from carrying out your compulsions.
 Refraining is the response prevention part of Exposure and Response Prevention.
 Stopping the compulsions in a controlled way through ERP eliminates the reinforcement given to the obsession.
 It results in the extinction of previously rewarded behaviours.

-Now that you understand how ERP works, the remainder of this article shall focus on Exposure Response Prevention for yourself.
+Now that you understand how ERP works, this article shall focus on Exposure Response Prevention for yourself.